 He surmises that his shoulder problems originated in high school, when the 5-foot-5, 135-pound running back got whacked on the football field by plenty of guys 75 to 100 pounds heavier.
 He's remained physically active throughout his life, but as it does for many, age has taken a toll on his body.

-"By the time I turned 70, I had almost no rotator cuff in my right shoulder," John says, referring to the set of four tendons that work in conjunction with the deltoid muscle to ensure proper shoulder stability and mobility.
+"By the time I turned 70, I had almost no rotator cuff in my right shoulder," John said, referring to the set of four tendons that work in conjunction with the deltoid muscle to ensure proper shoulder stability and mobility.

 Standard shoulder replacement wasn't an option